varshard/merkletree/readme.md

-# MerkleTree
+# MerkleTree (WIP)

 Merkle Tree implemented in Go.
-This is a port of https://github.com/cliftonm/MerkleTree from c# to Go.
+This is a port of https://github.com/cliftonm/MerkleTree from C# to Go.

 This project doesn't duplicate an odd node like some other implementation